-good idea! interviews John Bowen about his new book
+good idea! interviews John Bowen about his book, Green Shoots out of Dry Ground

 good idea: In a single sentence, what is this book about?